Peksa/pek.so/README.md

 -------------------------------------------------
 Let's setup an S3 bucket to host our URL-shortener.

-1. Create a S3 bucket in the AWS console, name it the name of your domain, i.e. 'pek.so'.
+1. Create a S3 bucket in the AWS console, name it the name of your domain, i.e. `pek.so`.
-2. Grant s3:GetObject permissions to everyone for the bucket:
+2. Edit the bucket policy to grant s3:GetObject permissions to everyone for the bucket:

     ```json
 {